datafold-dev/datafold/README.rst

 What is *datafold*?
 ====================

-*datafold* is a Python package that provides **data**-driven models for point clouds that are sampled on (or near) a mani**fold**; a geometrical structure with certain properties.
-That data forms geometrical structures, which are often of much lower dimension than the ambient point dimension, is often referred to "manifold assumption".
+*datafold* is a Python package providing **data**-driven models for point clouds that are sampled on (or near) a mani**fold** (i.e. a geometrical structure with certain properties).
+Associating data to manifolds, which are often of much lower dimension than the ambient point dimension, is typically referred to as the "manifold assumption".
-Successful models adapt to the coordinates of the manifold and generalize to the neighbourhood in the vicinity of the available training data. *datafold* primarily includes models with an explicit manifold parametrization.
-The models give insight to the analyzed process and can uncover spatial or spatio-temporal patterns of the process.
+Successful models can extract the intrinsic coordinates of the manifold and generalize it to the neighbourhood in the vicinity of the available training data. *datafold* includes models with an explicit manifold parametrization.
+The models can therefore give insight into the analyzed process and can uncover spatial or spatio-temporal patterns of the process.

 *datafold* includes

 * Data structures to handle point clouds on manifolds (``PCManifold``) and time series collections (``TSCDataFrame``).
 The data structures are used both internally and for model input/outputs (if applicable).
-* An efficient implementation of the ``DiffusionMaps`` model to sparely parametrize a manifold from point cloud data or to approximate the eigenfunctions of the Laplace-Beltrami operator as a function basis.
-As a distinguishing factor to other implementations, the the model allows setting an arbitrary kernel, for example, a standard Gaussian kernel,
-  `continuous `k` nearest neighbor kernel <https://arxiv.org/abs/1606.02353>`__, or `dynamics-adapted kernel (cone kernel) <https://cims.nyu.edu/~dimitris/files/Giannakis15_cone_kernels.pdf>`__.
+* An efficient implementation of the ``DiffusionMaps`` model to parametrize a manifold from point cloud data by approximating the eigenfunctions of the Laplace-Beltrami operator.
+As a distinguishing factor to other implementations, the the model allows setting an arbitrary kernel, for example, a standard Gaussian kernel, `continuous `k` nearest neighbor kernel <https://arxiv.org/abs/1606.02353>`__, or `dynamics-adapted kernel (cone kernel) <https://cims.nyu.edu/~dimitris/files/Giannakis15_cone_kernels.pdf>`__.
 * Out-of-sample methods such as the (auto-tuned) Laplacian Pyramids or Geometric